zarechenskiy/kotlin/spec-docs/value-types.md

 ## Goals

-* Support *value types*
-* Support generics over value types through *specialization*
+* Support user-defined data types with performance and memory profiles similar to JVM primitive types
+* Allow to instantiate generic type arguments with such data types without additional object allocation
 * Be consistent with [Project Valhalla](http://openjdk.java.net/projects/valhalla/)

+## Description
+To support user-defined data types with performance and memory profiles similar to JVM primitive types we provide so called *value classes*.

+*Value class* is a new kind of type in Kotlin language which is borrowing most of the definition and encapsulation machinery from classes and at the same time is allowing to avoid allocating runtime objects.
+Compared to type aliases value classes defines new types which are not assignment-compatible.

+Generic type arguments are constrained to extend ```Any?```, meaning that they are not compatible with JVM primitive instantiations unless boxing is used.
+This restriction is also propagates on value classes as they do not extend ```Any?```.
+This restriction could be eliminated by supporting *specialization* of generics when type arguments are instantiated with value classes.

 ## Use cases

 * Unsigned arithmetic
 * Types representing units of measure
-* Achieve typesafety with zero allocation overhead

-## Description

-*Value type* is a new kind of type in Kotlin language which is borrowing most of the definition and encapsulation machinery from classes and at the same time is allowing to avoid allocating runtime objects.
+* TODO

 ## Limitation